corpandrew/data-structures-algorithms-ts/README.md

     *   [x] **Stack:** Implement a simple expression evaluator for balanced parentheses (e.g., `isValidParentheses(string expression)`).

-### Day 3: Trees - Binary Trees and Binary Search Trees (BSTs)
+### Day 3 & 4: Trees - Binary Trees, Binary Search Trees (BSTs), and Balanced BSTs

-**Data Structure Focus:** Binary Trees and Binary Search Trees
+**Data Structure Focus:** Binary Trees, Binary Search Trees, and Balanced Binary Search Trees (AVL Trees, Red-Black Trees)

-**Fake Application:**  Imagine building a simple contact list that you want to search and sort efficiently.
-A BST can help with sorted storage and quick lookups.
+**Fake Application:**  Imagine building a simple contact list that you want to search and sort efficiently, and also ensuring consistent search performance even with many insertions and deletions.
+BSTs and Balanced BSTs are key for this.

 **Algorithms to Implement:**